Updated: April 10, 2019

 G Suite and Microsoft Office 365 are the two most popular cloud-based suites of business productivity applications on the market.
 Among the best known applications within these suites are email, calendar, documents, spreadsheets, presentations and online storage.

 Google and Microsoft continue to add their own flavors of additional components to their respective suites.
-For example, G Suite includes Forms, Drawings and My Maps and new Google Sites.
+For example, G Suite includes Forms, Drawings, My Maps and new Google Sites.
 Google Jamboard and Voice for G Suite (2019) are paid extras.
 Included extras at no additional charge are Hangouts Chat and Hangouts Meet.

 Microsoft Office 365 plans variously include Sway, Yammer, Skype for Business, Office 365 Video and Microsoft Teams.

 History & High Level Differences

 Perhaps the biggest difference between these two suites is that Office 365 is primarily marketed as a set of locally installed applications for PC and Mac.
 Office Online (cloud versions of applications) offered as available functionality.
 On the other hand, G Suite is a set of cloud applications, with an option for working on documents, spreadsheets and presentations while offline.

 Gmail can also be accessed via locally installed email clients such as Outlook, eM Client (for Windows users), Kiwi for Gmail (for Mac users) and OS X’s Mail app.
-Microsoft Office 365’s primary email offering is locally installed Outlook, although there is an option to use Outlook Web, which more and more users are taking advantage of.
+Microsoft Office 365’s primary email offering is locally installed Outlook.
+There is an option to use Outlook Web, which more and more users are taking advantage of.

 According to Gartner, Microsoft is more popular in regulated industries.
 Google is more popular among companies with revenue of less than $50 million.
 However, enterprises are beginning to adopt G Suite.

 Both G Suite and Microsoft Office For Some Users?